-Young people are learning to satisfy Morocco’s craving for flaky croissants, crusty loaves, and fancy cakes at the newest technical training center funded by MCC’s Morocco Compact II.
+Young people are learning to satisfy Morocco’s craving for flaky croissants, crusty loaves, and fancy cakes at the newest technical training center funded by MCC’s Morocco Employability and Land Compact.

 The lack of trained workers in Morocco is one of the major factors constraining economic growth in the country.
 There is an extremely high level of youth unemployment, particularly among women.
 The World Bank reports that 29 percent of Morocco’s 15-to-24-year-olds, which constitute more than one third of the country’s population, are not in school, training, or employed.
 In addition, 7 out of 10 working-age women are not employed or seeking a job, making women’s economic participation in Morocco among the lowest in the world.
 According to a 2021 United Nations WIDER Policy Brief, in 2019 employment participation for women was just 22 percent compared to 71 percent for men.
 MCC-funded Technical and Vocational Education and Training (TVET) centers will provide students with training and skills that employers need, improve job placement rates, and raise incomes.